Mimi and Peter Haas Fund

 This foundation does not accept unsolicited applications for most of its grantmaking.

-The foundation proactively identifies and invites organizations that align with their funding priorities to submit proposals.
+The foundation proactively identifies and invites organisations that align with their funding priorities to submit proposals.
 The majority of their grantmaking, particularly for major multi-year grants like the Model Centers Initiative and arts and culture support, is by invitation only.

 Exception - Program Materials and Equipment Grants:

-One public application process exists: Child development centers in San Francisco that serve at least 50% low-income children can apply for Program Materials and Equipment Grants of $3,000 or $5,000.
+One public application process exists: Child development centres in San Francisco that serve at least 50% low-income children can apply for Program Materials and Equipment Grants of $3,000 or $5,000.
 These grants can be used to purchase supplies, instructional materials, and equipment to enhance the quality of learning and environment for children served.
 Application information is typically circulated through San Francisco early childhood networks.

 Eligibility for Materials and Equipment Grants: